edridgedsouza/KINOMO/README.md

 Detailed steps for downstream analysis
 --------------------------------------
 1. integrating the best factors (top 100 genes) using the W files across all samples.
-You can check the github ... under Downstream_analysis
 2. run a co-correlation analysis on the above matrix using Spearman/Pearson to get the metaprograms.
-3. then for each metaprogram, you need to get the normalized gene expression for the metagenes.
+3. then for each metaprogram, get the normalized gene expression for the metagenes.

 Normalized Gene Contribution
 --------------------------------------